withastro/docs/src/pages/en/guides/content-collections.md

 <Content />
 ```

-This example will render the contents of `content/announcements/welcome.md`.

 ### Access content headings

 Astro [generates a list of headings](/en/guides/markdown-content/#exported-properties) for Markdown and MDX documents.
 You can access this list using the `headings` property from `renderEntry`: